jordanbCS/VoteCoin/README.md

   - <a href="https://www.tdcommons.org/cgi/viewcontent.cgi?article=1092&context=dpubs_series">Google Votes: A Liquid Democracy Experiment on a Corporate Social Network</a>

 ### Other

- - More information about ZK proofs: "Computer Scientist Explains One Concept in 5 Levels of Difficulty | WIRED" https://www.youtube.com/watch?v=fOGdb1CTu5c
+ - More information about ZK proofs: "Computer Scientist Explains One Concept in 5 Levels of Difficulty" https://www.youtube.com/watch?v=fOGdb1CTu5c

  - listening to Gredyon Square on the topic: https://www.youtube.com/watch?v=jTeUbxQAF1Y